Zach McKinstry Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.95 team ERA ranks 26th across all league pitching staffs.
+- The White Sox's 4.87 team ERA ranks 26th among all league pitching staffs.

-- White Sox pitchers combine to surrender the second-most home runs in baseball (84 total, 1.4 per game).
+- The White Sox allow the second-most home runs in baseball (84 total, 1.4 per game).

-- Clevinger makes the start for the White Sox, his 10th of the season.
-He is 3-3 with a 4.56 ERA and 40 strikeouts in 47 1/3 innings pitched.
+- Cease gets the start for the White Sox, his 13th of the season.
+He is 3-3 with a 4.88 ERA and 68 strikeouts through 62 2/3 innings pitched.

-- The right-hander last appeared on Thursday, May 18 against the Cleveland Guardians, when he threw six innings, allowing two earned runs while giving up six hits.
+- The right-hander's most recent appearance came on Sunday against the Detroit Tigers, when he went four innings, surrendering four earned runs while giving up four hits.

-- The 32-year-old has amassed an ERA of 4.56, with 7.6 strikeouts per nine innings, in nine games this season.
-Opposing hitters have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.